foodsAvoid standard versions

 Next step

-The source-backed part is narrow for barley: Check barley, malt, malt extract, malt syrup before relying on barley.
+The source-backed part is narrow for barley: Barley can be visible as a grain or hidden through malt extract, malt syrup, malt flavoring, beer flavor, soups, cereals, and grain blends, and U.S. wheat allergen wording does not automatically name barley.
 The current barley package, restaurant answer, kitchen setup, or backup plan still decides the action in front of the reader.

 Reject first

-Treat the which forms of should you avoid or question first part as an avoid-first check for barley, not as a search for reassurance.
+Treat the does gluten risk enter through where hides in everyday foods part as an avoid-first check for barley, not as a search for reassurance.

 Exception check

-Only consider an exception for barley when barley, malt, and malt extract and current preparation details are explicit.
+Only consider an exception for barley when barley, pearl barley, and hulled barley and current preparation details are explicit.

 Substitute